 Minority Shareholder – any individual or entity holding shares that equate to less than 50% of the shares in a company.

-Non-Disclosure Agreement – commonly used in the negotiation stages of selling, merging, or a joint venture to ensure that both parties’ intellectual property and business practices remain protected.
+Non-Disclosure Agreement – an agreement commonly used in the negotiation stages of selling, merging, or a joint venture to ensure that both parties’ intellectual property and business practices remain protected.
+The parties agree to keep any information they learn during the negotiation stages confidential.

 Partnership Agreement – a written agreement between partners setting out how they must interact, and how the partnership will operate.
 Without a formal Partnership Agreement, simple partnerships are automatically governed by the Partnership Act 1890.